zonneplan/KiBot/README.md

         - `old_type`: [string='git'] [git,file,output,multivar] How to interpret the `old` name.
 Use `git` for a git hash, branch, etc.
                       Use `file` for a file name.
 Use `output` to specify the name of a `pcb_variant`/`sch_variant` output.
                       Use `multivar` to specify a reference file when `new_type` is also `multivar`.
+        - `only_different`: [boolean=false] Only include the pages with differences in the output PDF.
+                            Note that when no differeces are found we get a page saying *No diff*.
         - `pcb`: [boolean=true] Compare the PCB, otherwise compare the schematic.
         - `threshold`: [number=0] [0,1000000] Error threshold for the `stats` mode, 0 is no error.
 When specified a difference bigger than the indicated value will make the diff fail.